mrnorman/YAKL/README.md

 });
 ```

-**As a general rule, if you ever see anything on the right-hand-side of an `=` with fewer indices than you have surrounding loops, then you're going to have a race condition that requires either an atomic access or a reduction.**
+**As a rule, if you ever see anything on the left-hand-side of an `=` with fewer indices than you have surrounding loops, then you're definitely going to have a race condition that requires either an atomic access or a reduction.**

 ### Reductions (Min, Max, and Sum)